anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 - GCP for faster computation:
 Looping through multiple posts and comments and their nested replies is computationally expensive even with praw (Python Reddit API wrapper).
 Can use gcp for faster results.

+- Examine the data and check how many examples have each tags/token.
+Model needs more product labels to be trained on.

+- Cross-validation (with a stratified split since classes aren’t balanced) may help mitigate some of the problems that come from doing a train/test split with small datasets.

+- Class imbalance: there is a class imbalance (model may predict the majority class “O” majority of the time) and needs to be addressed by employing techniques like oversampling the minority class, undersampling the majority class, or using class weighting.

+- Consider other evaluation metrics.

+- Fine-tuning with more reddit comments labelled with product entities can help the model learn better representations and improve its performance on the task at hand.

+- Some functions may be moved to the app script so that they can take advantage of the streamlit cache ability resulting in faster app response time.

+- Predicting products can be done with promptify package as shown in the notebook.This does not need a hugging face model and uses chat gpt to predict products and incurs costs based on app usage.

 ## References